Ahmed4812/Neural_Network/README.md

 > You may use these code as examples with proper citation.

-> :spiral_note_pad: Most projects were done individually except some projects have collaborator for testing different models. [color=#3b75c6]
+>  🗒️ Most projects were done individually except some projects have collaborator for testing different models. [color=#3b75c6]

 ## :closed_book: Contents: